-There is only a handful of basic rules in photography (I didn't say that!) that if you understand, will have you taking very satisfying photos on any type of camera.
+There is only a handful of basic rules in photography (I didn't say that!) that, if you understand, will have you taking very satisfying photos with any type of camera.

 These rules are not hard to learn (I didn't say that either!) and your photo Specialist (that's me!) can teach them to you.

 Visit your local camera club and ask some of the club members what they use and why.
-The same applies with lenses.
+The same applies to lenses.
 You can really get disheartened when you pay several hundred dollars for a lens and find it just doesn't work for you the way you expected it to.
-And that unfortunately, is not good enough grounds for a refund!
+And that, unfortunately, is not good enough grounds for a refund!